Frequently Asked Questions About Christianity, Answered Honestly!

 1st Corinthians 15:17-19

-This is what baptism for the dead illustrates.
-Our death in Christ's death.
-Just as the verse above says, we are Baptized into Christ's death and made alive.
-Resurrected in Him.
-And verses 20-28 goes on to say how the truth is that because by man came death, by man came also the resurrection of the dead, and now is Christ risen from the dead, and speaks of Christ reigning until all things shall be subdued unto him, and the Son also himself be subject unto Him that put all things under him, that God may be all in all.
+How much clearer can it get.
+It clearly and unambiguously declares, as many of us that have been baptized into Jesus Christ were baptized into his death?
+So truly, where is the mystery concerning Baptism for the dead?
+And 1st Corinthians 15, verses 20-28 goes on to show the truth of how, by man came death, by man came also the resurrection of the dead.
+That now is Christ risen from the dead and will reign until all things are subdued unto him, and the Son also himself be subject unto Him that put all things under him, that God may be all in all.
 It is in this context that the next verse reads:

 1st Corinthians 15:29